kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

     }
 ```

-Since there could be arbitrary number of references, we can't get away with a simple pointer this time.
+Since there could be an arbitrary number of references, we can't get away with a simple pointer this time.
 We need to keep a list of references to a particular unknown value, this is called a relocation list.
-At the end of compilation we go over the list of relocations and fill in the real values.
+At the end of compilation, we go over the list of relocations and fill in the real values.

 ```c